 New fiction, poetry, and essay from literary luminaries such as Daniel Browning, Bill Gammage, Jen Craig, Rico Craig, Luoyang Chen, Jane Downing, and Jo Langdon.
 Featuring cover art from Liss Fenwick's haunting Humpty Doom series.

-Sponsored by Trinity College at the University of Melbourne and supporters, this prize, now in its fourth year, recognises the talent of young Indigenous writers across Australia.
-In 2017, the prize will be awarded to the best short story (up to 3000 words in length) by an Indigenous writer who is 30 years or younger at the closing date of the competition.
+Sponsored by Trinity College at the University of Melbourne and supporters, this prize, now in its fifth year, recognises the talent of young Indigenous writers across Australia.
+In 2021, the prize will be awarded to the best short story by an Indigenous writer who is 30 years or younger at the closing date of the competition.

-First place is a $5000 prize, publication in Overland’s print magazine, and a three-month writer’s residency at the beautiful Trinity College, the oldest student residence at the University of Melbourne.
+First place is a $5000 prize, publication in Overland’s print magazine, and a writing residency (of up to three months) at Trinity College, the oldest student residence at the University of Melbourne.
 Two runner-up prizes of $500 may also be awarded.

 The residency includes accommodation in a small flat near the campus and all meals (breakfast, lunch and dinner) can be eaten in Trinity’s dining hall.
 The flat is suitable for a single person or couple (children may be able to be accommodated, also).
 There will be opportunities to engage in campus and college life, to give workshops or talks, and the potential to receive writing mentorship (per negotiation with Trinity College and Overland).

 Trinity College is the oldest residential college at the University of Melbourne.
 It is home to over 300 residential students, including a number of Indigenous students.
 Trinity’s Indigenous programs have been developing since Sana Nakata and Lilly Brophy became the first Indigenous students to attend the College.